Removing profit from children’s care

 Consultation: Removing profit from children's care

-The following Welsh Government consultations closed on 8 October 2025:
+Welsh Government has published summaries of responses to the following consultations, which closed on 8 October 2025:

 - Removing profit from children's care [external link]